Words and images by Greg Mansfield

 Today, Monmouthshire County Council keeps the building alive and functioning as both a tourist-information centre and the Monmouth Town Council offices.
 Yet behind its elegant façade, the Shire Hall harbours strange tales that draw paranormal enthusiasts.

 The Shire Hall resonates with supernatural energy, particularly from those who faced harsh historical justice within its walls.
-Among its ghostly residents, none tell a more haunting tale than the spirits of a desperate family executed for stealing food – a chilling reminder of British justice’s cruel past.
-The spectral forms of three young girls, once accused of witchcraft in these very courtrooms, continue to roam the halls.
+Among its ghostly residents are the spirits of a desperate family executed for stealing food – a chilling reminder of British justice’s cruel past.
+And the spectral forms of three young girls, once accused of witchcraft in these courtrooms, continue to roam the halls.

 Perhaps the most striking supernatural resident is the ghostly judge who refuses to leave his post.
 Still wearing his traditional wig and robes, his apparition maintains an eternal vigil in the courtroom where he once presided.
 Modern visitors report seeing his dignified form moving through the corridors with purpose.